Bop It

-Bop It toys are a line of audio games.
-By following a series of commands issued through voice recordings produced by a speaker by the toy, which has multiple inputs including pressable buttons, pull handles, twisting cranks, spinnable wheels, flickable switches – the player progresses and the pace of the game increases.
+Bop It, stylized as bop it! since 2008, is a line of audio game toys.
+By following a series of commands issued through voice recordings produced by a speaker by the toy, which has multiple inputs including pressable buttons, pull handles, twisting cranks, spinnable wheels, flickable switches, the player progresses and the pace of the game increases.

 Based on concepts originally patented by Dan Klitsner, Bop It was licensed to Hasbro and further developed there by a number of designers including Bob Welch.
 With newer versions, additional inputs have been added or altered such that units like the 2010 Bop-It!
-Bounce shares no inputs in common with the original 1996 Bop It (see below).
+Bounce shares no inputs in common with the original 1996 Bop It.